Revolutionized-IoT2/.github/PLATFORM-REVIEW.md

 # RIoT2 platform review (September 2026)

-This document records a full review of every RIoT2 repository: the bugs found and fixed, the open issues backlog, implementation plans for the maintainability work, and proposals for architecture changes and new features.
+This document records a full review of every RIoT2 repository: the bugs found and fixed, the open issues backlog, implementation plans for the maintainability work, design notes for delivery, configuration, connectors, operations and optional security, and proposals for architecture changes and new features.
 Each repository's own README/CLAUDE.md has been updated to match the code as it is now; this file is the cross-repository summary.